suitenumerique/find/docs/setup-indexer.md

 Language specific operations are applied to document titles and contents to improve search results.
 The indexing and search endpoints take an optional 'language_code' query param to identify the language.
 If the language is not provided the language will fall-back to the default language.
-Tha default language can be control with a DEFAULT_LANGUAGE_CODE environment variable.
+The default language can be control with a DEFAULT_LANGUAGE_CODE environment variable.

 ```python